forderud/UnixSharedLibs/static-glibc/README.md

 #### Benefit
 * Avoid compatibility problems by making the binaries self-contained.
 #### Drawback
-* More difficult to configure.
-Might require also switching from glibc to the "musl" C library.
+* More difficult to configure build settings.
+* Might require also switching from glibc to the "musl" C library.

 ## External resources